dianomic/foglamp-south-mqtt-scripted/docs/index.rst

 | |mqtt_02| |
 +-----------+

-  - **Single reading fronm root level**: This is the simple behaviour of the plugin, it will only take numeric and string values that are in the root of the JSON document and ignore any objects contaioned in the root.
+  - **Single reading from root level**: This is the simple behaviour of the plugin, it will only take numeric and string values that are in the root of the JSON document and ignore any objects contaioned in the root.

   - **Single reading & collapse**: The plugin will create a single reading form the payload that will contian the string and numeric data in the root level.
 The plugin will also recusively traverse any child objects and add the string and numeric data from those to the reading as data points of the reading itself.